ChargePoint ups the fast charging ante

 The ChargePoint Express Plus is aimed at cutting-edge cars that charge quickly and have long ranges, like the Tesla Model 3 and Chevy Bolt — cars that could be taken on long trips, if there were enough high-powered charging stations spaced along highways.

-Bloomberg New Energy Finance expects that sales of electric vehicles will reach 41 million worldwide by 2040, which would be 35% of new vehicle sales.
+Bloomberg New Energy Finance expects that sales of electric vehicles will reach 41 million worldwide by 2040, which would be 35 percent of new vehicle sales.
 The BNEF researchers found that EVs will account for a quarter of the cars on the road by then, and they’ll need to charge up.

 The Express Plus chargers are also capable of charging these cars smarter.
 The stations will be able to read the battery’s state of charge and give more power to vehicles with lower battery power and less power to those that just stopped in to top off the charge.
 The system is also modular, using half-megawatt “cubes” that can be hidden behind some shrubbery.
 As power needs grow at a station, more power-providing cubes can be added.
 And, presumably, more landscaping.